 What are soft skills?

-The main difference between hard skills and soft skills is that, while technical or hard skills are relevant to the tasks you might do in the role, soft skills refer to the way you perform those tasks in a team context.
-While hard skills are often more quantifiable and easy to assess, soft skills result from your personality traits and experience; thus, they can be harder to determine using traditional hiring methods.
+The main difference between hard skills and soft skills is that, while technical or hard skills are relevant to the tasks you might do in the role, soft skills refer to how you perform those tasks in a team context.
+While hard skills are often more quantifiable and easier to assess, soft skills result from your personality traits and experience; thus, they can be harder to determine using traditional hiring methods.

 Hard Skills vs. Soft Skills: Which predicts success?